-- 1. dates of rotation, - 2. exact name and address of location, - name of attending/supervisory physician who will complete the evaluation - 4. and whether the rotation is an elective rotation or not. - iv.
-A check for \$50.00 payable to KMRRRG.
-This fee covers administrative costs, and is applicable to the cost of additional malpractice coverage if needed.
-(Rotations that are for observership only do not require \$50 fee.) - b.
+- 1. dates of rotation, - 2. exact name and address of location. - 3. name of attending/supervisory physician who will complete the evaluation - 4. specific goals and objectives for the rotation - 5. and whether the rotation is an elective rotation or not. - b.
 Return the completed GME Request Form, the KMRRRG Request for Coverage Form, and the letter from the program director to: